-- Filesystem-driven approach is easily configurable to allow any number of upload directories with different accessibility. - Many-to-many polymorphic relationships allow any number of media to be assigned to any number of other models without any need to modify the schema. - Attach media to models with tags, to set and retrieve media for specific purposes, such as 'thumbnail', 'featured image', 'gallery' or 'download'. - Easily query media and restrict uploads by MIME type, extension and/or aggregate type (e.g. image for jpeg, png or gif).
+- Filesystem-driven approach is easily configurable to allow any number of upload directories with different accessibility.
+Easily restrict uploads by MIME type, extension and/or aggregate type (e.g. image for JPEG, PNG or GIF). - Many-to-many polymorphic relationships allow any number of media to be assigned to any number of other models without any need to modify their schema. - Attach media to models with tags, in order to set and retrieve media for specific purposes, such as 'thumbnail', 'featured image', 'gallery' or 'download'. - Integrated support for integration/image for manipulating image files to create variants for different use cases.